-7.2.1.
+- 7.2.1.
 The Council's assurance framework needs to demonstrate that internal controls are in place for the management of the Council's income.
-Internal Audit had identified weaknesses in the reconciliation process within two income systems which have been raised with management and have been addressed by the inclusion of a greater level of controls.
+Internal Audit had identified weaknesses in the reconciliation process within two income systems which have been raised with management and have been addressed by the inclusion of a greater level of controls. - 7.2.2.

-- 7.2.2.
 An internal audit identified limited assurance in the verification of audit (systems access) logs for individual systems.
 While the Council's systems are accessed through a secure network, individual systems are not always monitored for unauthorised access attempts.
 Management are reviewing the availability of logs and will identify where additional staff training is required.
-It should be noted that the Council's network continues to meet the standards required by Government Connect. - 7.2.3.
+It should be noted that the Council's network continues to meet the standards required by Government Connect.

+- 7.2.3.
 Within the corporate systems for processing purchase orders and invoices, there are still examples of weaknesses and departures from Contract Standing Orders, Financial Regulations and good practice.
 A course for managers on finance and regulatory issues is regularly held for both new staff and existing staff where the need for a refresher has been identified through audit review or as part of Performance Development Reviews. - 7.2.4.
 Internal Audit reports continue to highlight internal control issues within the Building Maintenance Works Unit, Particular concern remains with the procedures relating to stores.
 A full management review is in progress covering management, staffing, working practices and stores administration. - 7.2.5.
 Two Internal Audit reports have identified areas where improvement in controls over data input and subsequent data checking to ensure good data quality is required.
-The findings were raised with management for action. - 8.
-We propose over the coming year to take steps to address the above matters to further enhance our governance arrangements.
-We are satisfied that these steps will address the need for improvements that were identified in our review of effectiveness and will monitor their implementation and operation as part of our next annual review.
+The findings were raised with management for action. - 7.2.6 As a result of human error, personal data relating to applicants for taxi driver licences was published on the Council's website as part of the agenda for the Licensing Sub committee meeting.
+The following action resulted from this error: - a) removal of the personal date from the website; - b) disciplinary action against the member of staff concerned; - c) re-training of staff in Licensing and Democratic Services in Data Protection Act principles; - d) revised procedures for Licensing Sub Committee agenda; - e) voluntary report by the Council on the circumstances surrounding this breach of the Act to the Information Commissioner; and - f) personal and written apologies to the individuals concerned.